 On January 21, 1992, I went into labor with my first child.
 I stood in the nursery we’d prepared and asked the God as I understood it– the benevolent one– for protection and care for the baby and our family.
 The next day, on January 22, our beautiful son was stillborn due to an umbilical cord accident.
 In an instant, all my beliefs were shattered and I was decimated in every way possible.
 God no longer existed.
 Over time, I would gravitate towards Buddhism, not to find God but to learn to live with the ambiguity of not knowing.
 Buddhism was also the only spiritual tradition that could help me make sense of human suffering.
 That still rings true for me today, some 28 years later.

-Ironically, my son’s death was actually my first experience of God.
+Ironically, my son’s death was actually my first real spiritual experience.
 Grief stripped me completely.
 There were no buffers, just an all-consuming despair with nothing to hang onto.
 I was free falling.
 But within that process, there were fissures of light–unexpected openings that offered a larger view, a poignant connection to all of humanity and the understanding that love is the ultimate.
 I experienced something similar when my mother died a little over a year ago.
 In these moments, everything felt certain and right.
 Released from the clutches of ambiguity and suffering, I knew we would all be okay.
 Unfortunately, these insights were not sustainable as I was eventually pulled back down by earthly concerns and the day-to-day of my own humanity.

 The only other time I feel anything close to this sense of expansiveness is when I dance.
 I’ve been taking dance classes for over 15 years, mostly in the form of Zumba workouts at the YMCA.
 I sometimes think of it as worshiping at the altar of the Almighty Get Down.
 Something inexplicable happens.
 It’s the perfect alignment of mind, body and spirit.
 When I dance, I’m filled with that same sense of transcendence I’ve experienced before.
 Sometimes, I’m overcome with a swell of emotion, releasing a tsunami of pain, love and joy all at once.
 Dance is the most direct channel to God that I know of.